mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 6. Decide if we want to indicate translations level - e.g. “Alpha” or “Beta” for translations that are in progress.
 7. Test you can successfully rate a translated docs page by selecting a rating emoji.
 Ping @justine.geffen for validation of this.

-## Community documentation involvement

-Every month the Mattermost community plans, builds, tests, documents, releases, and supports new product improvements for Team Edition to benefit the user community.
-The Mattermost Enterprise Team does the same for Enterprise Edition to benefit the subscriber community.

-A critical part of this development is documentation which ranges from feature documentation to FAQs, guides, and tutorials.

-### Feature documentation

-Feature documentation is a collaborative effort between the Product Manager and Technical Writer within a specific timeframe aligned with releases.
-Community members are welcome to assist, if the time expectations are manageable.

-Feature request documentation is usually located in the [mattermost-server](https://github.com/mattermost/mattermost-server/issues?q=is%3Aopen+is%3Aissue+label%3ADocs%2FNeeded) repo and the [mattermost-webapp](https://github.com/mattermost/mattermost-webapp/pulls?q=is%3Aopen+is%3Apr+label%3ADocs%2FNeeded) repo and are labelled as `Docs/Needed`.
-As these are tied to a release \(and a deadline\) it’s best to only take on the work if you’re sure you can complete it on time.
-It’s understood that community members contribute in their available time, which is why this type of documentation isn’t usually the best option to take on.

-### Help Wanted tickets/doc issues

-Help Wanted tickets are generally not linked to a release and are more flexible in terms of timeline and delivery date.
-You can find the documentation Help Wanted tickets [here](https://github.com/mattermost/docs/labels/Help%20Wanted).
-To start working on one, assign it to yourself, add a comment indicating you’ll be working on it, find the relevant document in the [source](https://github.com/mattermost/docs/tree/master/source) directory, read through the [README](https://github.com/mattermost/docs/blob/master/README.md) file if you're not familiar with the process, and get started.

-If you have any questions, you can post them in the [Documentation](https://community.mattermost.com/core/channels/documentation) channel and we'll be happy to help.

-### Engineering/developer documentation

-Most, if not all, contributions to the Mattermost project have a documentation impact.
-As part of the development and submission process, it’s recommended that the relevant documentation be updated \(or created\) and included in the PR.
-This provides consistency and accuracy in communicating the changes/new feature and cuts down on having multiple issues and PRs for related documentation.

-Visit the [Contribute to Documentation](https://handbook.mattermost.com/operations/operations/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/submitting-documentation-with-your-pr) page to get started with submitting documentation with your PR.
-You can read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review).

 ## GitHub training

 GitHub training videos coming soon!